greg-md/php-orm/README.md

 # Why use Greg ORM?

-You can read in the next article: _pending_
+You can read about it in the next article: _pending_

 # Get Started